Pendersleigh & Sons' Official Map of Los Feliz

 Spanish on the outside Egyptian on the Inside

 On October 16, 1923, one of the most celebrated theaters in Los Angeles today first opened.
-At the corner of Sunset and Hollywood, on the site of the Babylonian set for overrated director D.W.
+At the corner of Sunset and Hollywood, on the site of the Babylonian set for (overrated) director D.W.
 Griffith's Intolerance, a movie house first known as the Bard Hollywood Theater opened with a screening of the Baby Peggy vehicle Tips.
 The L.A.Smith-designed theater's exterior is in the Spanish-Revival style.
-However, during its construction, the tomb of Tutankhamun was discovered, awakening a fad for all things Egyptian and thus, the interior was (and is still) pure Egyptian camp.
+However, during the construction of the venue, the tomb of Tutankhamun was discovered, awakening a taste for all things Egyptian and thus the interior was (and is still) pure Egyptian camp.
 It was re-named The Vista before the end of the decade and has, miraculously, remained a single screen theater and thus, one of the best and most-beloved in the city.

 It was featured prominently on Mr. Show in the episode “The Velveteen Touch of a Dandy Fop."
 If memory serves me, I think it was featured in the Christopher Guest film The Big Picture as well.